ISI-apex/casper-utils/README.md

 ***NOTE***: before building, remember to checkout the latest release verified to build on the system that you're building on (see details in Step 0).

+The build script is incremental, so in case of errors, troubleshoot them, and then simply restart the build job by the same method you used to start it.

 ### USC HPCC or Discovery

 Use this wrapper script to launch the build job on worker nodes: